ShubhamAIML/AI-ML-Internship-Task5/README.md

-# Heart Disease Prediction App 💓
+# Heart Disease Prediction 💓

 ❤️ Welcome to the Heart Disease Prediction App!
 This Flask-based web application uses a Random Forest model to predict the likelihood of heart disease based on user inputs.
 The app features a modern UI with a heart icon ❤️, responsive input fields, and convenient reset/GitHub icons.
 Let's dive in! 🚀